timvisee/timvisee.com/content/blog/2019-07-08_fix-windows-terminals-use-linux-terminal/index.md

 Okay, we're not quite done yet.

-As you might have noticed, these last few steps are required after each login, which is quite cumbersome.
+As you might have noticed, these last few steps are required after each login, which is cumbersome.
 The X server must be started, and you need to set the `DISPLAY` variable for each `bash` shell you open from Windows.
 Though the following steps are not required, it is highly recommended you follow them.